freeletics/khonshu/whetstone/README.md

 ## Generated component

-All the annotations have the `scope`, `dependencies` and `parentScope` parameter in common.
+All annotations have a parameter for `scope`, `dependencies` and `parentScope`.
 The first 2 will be used on `@MergeComponent` annotation of the generated component, i.e. `@MergeComponent(scope = ExampleScope::class, dependencies = [ExampleDependencies::class])`.

 Since the generated component is using Anvil's `@MergeComponent`, it is possible